pretamjayaswal/hello-world/README.md

 # hello-world
-my ffirst repositery on Github
+my first repositery on Github, and this is from the "readme-edits" branch of the master hello-world.